Driver and Constructor Ratings: Verstappen battles hard for Italian GP victory

 Oscar Piastri was driving a great race in eighth position and looked comfortable throughout the race.
 However, on lap 42 out of the 51 race laps, Piastri suffered contact from Lewis Hamilton which forced him to change his front wing, giving the Australian no chance of points.

-Lando Norris managed to avoid trouble however, as he gained one place from his qualifying spot to finish in eight spot and secure some much needed points for McLaren.
+Lando Norris managed to avoid trouble however, as he gained one place from his qualifying spot to finish in eighth spot and secure some much needed points for McLaren.

 Lando Norris - 8/10